AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Here we'll take a closer look at the Ryzen 5 5600X's boost clock mechanisms.
 Our testing shows that the chips reach their advertised clock speeds within the power limits of the AM4 socket, but they generate quite a bit of heat in the process – especially if you use the bundled Wraith Stealth air cooler.
 The bundled air cooler doesn't impact performance in light tasks, but if you do a lot of intense threaded work, like rendering or game streaming, the bundled air cooler leads to slightly reduced performance.

 In the first slide in the album above, we chart out this series of tests at stock settings with the Corsair H115i 280mm air cooler.
-The chip peaked at 4.65 GHz, which is slightly above the advertised 4.6 GHz threshold, and topped out at 70C, which isn't concerning.
+The chip peaked at 4.65 GHz, which is slightly above the advertised 4.6 GHz threshold.
+Temps topped out at 70C, which isn't concerning.

 The second slide shows the same series of tests, but with the bundled Wraith Stealth air cooler.
-The air cooler still allows the processor to boost freely in these lightly-threaded workloads and we reach the same peaks of 4.65 GHz, but we see a marked increase in chip temperature to 81C during the tests, which is surprising given the light nature of the tests.
-However, that increased heat output doesn't appear to impact boost frequencies or duration adversely, but that changes when we stress the cores more fully in the tests below.
+The air cooler still allows the processor to boost freely in these lightly-threaded workloads and we reach the same peaks of 4.65 GHz, but we see a marked increase in peak chip temperature to 81C during the tests, which is surprising given the relatively light nature of the tests.
+However, that increased heat output doesn't appear to adversely impact boost frequencies or duration, but that changes when we stress the cores more fully in the tests below.

 Ryzen 5 5600X Stress Test Frequency, Power, Thermals